You’d be forgiven for thinking that

 The product or ingredients have not been tested on animals.
 But may contain some ingredients derived from animals.

 Contains no ingredients that have been derived from animals.
 But may not necessarily be cruelty-free.

 Cruelty-Free and Vegan Cosmetics:

 The end product and ingredients have not been tested on animals.
 And the product contains no ingredients that have been derived from animals.

 I really hope you enjoyed this

 But this is not the end.
-And I’ll continue to post even more cruelty free and vegan cosmetics related posts for you.
-So if there’s anything in particular you’d like me to write about, I’d absolutely love to do that for you.
+And I’ll continue to post even more cruelty free and vegan cosmetics-related posts for you.

 P.S: If you’d really like to take things even further, get there much faster and learn all you need to know about natural, organic and cruelty-free beauty.
 As well as have plenty of resources, guides and cruelty-free product recommendations to help you all in one place that’s super quick and easy to access any time you need it.
 Make sure to come and join us over in Natural Beauty Society.
 Find out all the details about it and how you can join in all the fun here.